Often described as the capital’s educational and finance hub, Westminster is one of the wealthiest boroughs around.

 Often described as the capital’s educational and finance hub, Westminster is one of the wealthiest boroughs around.
 It’s also the location of the Houses of Parliament and Buckingham Palace, as well as being the only area of London with a World Heritage Site designation.
 The area is steeped in history, and yet you will still find pockets of residential redevelopment (particularly luxury apartments) here.
 It’s also around one third less expensive to buy property here than in other upmarket areas of the capital such as Mayfair and Knightsbridge.

-A diverse area with a healthy economy, Westminster boasts three very impressive universities – Westminster is home to three of the best universities in the world: Kings College London, Imperial College London and the London School of Economic and Political Science (LSE).
-Other educational institutes include the London Business School, Royal Academy of Music, the Courtauld Institute and the University of Westminster.
+A diverse area with a healthy economy, Westminster is home to some of the world’s top educational institutions: King’s College London, Imperial College London, the London School of Economics and Political Science (LSE), plus the London Business School, the Royal Academy of Music, the Courtauld Institute of Art, and the University of Westminster.

-Westminster sits in London’s West End, which boasts more than 2,500 bars and restaurants (17 of which are Michelin-starred), impressive upmarket retail outlets in the likes of Oxford Street, 40 theatres, 30 museums or galleries and seven parks or green zones.
+Westminster sits at the heart of London’s West End, offering more than 2,500 bars and restaurants (including 17 Michelin-starred), high-end retail along Oxford Street, about 40 theatres, 30 museums and galleries, and numerous green spaces and parks.

 In its recently published City Plan (2019 to 2040), Westminster Council pledged to invest a total of £150m over three years in the Oxford Street District.
 This comprises more than 90 different projects in 85 individual locations and includes a brand-new public piazza on Oxford Street for pedestrians.